 Why are my posts failing?

-We'll always show you why your post failed to publish, so you know exactly how to fix the problem and move forward!
-All you need to do is look for a red yield sign that says Failed Posts at the top of your scheduled posts page in publisher.
+Tailwind will always show you why your post failed to publish, so you know exactly how to fix the problem and move forward!
+All you need to do is look for a Red Yield Sign that says Failed Posts at the top of your scheduled posts page in publisher.
 Click that.

 Helpful Tip: If it looks like all your posts failed due to the incorrect size, then these will continue to fail until you resize them in order to match Instagram's required specifics (unfortunately, this is out of our control).